-In our setting, the level of the value function (relational incentives) affects the law of motion of the state variable, by determining the effort a_t .
-Thus, relational incentives higher than the solution to (10) may increase the right-hand side of the HJB equation.
+In our setting, the level of the value function (relational incentives) affects the law of motion of the state variable, through the effort a_t .
+Thus, relational incentives higher than the solution to (11) may affect the effort and increase the right-hand side of the HJB equation.
 The lemma establishes only a "local" version of the bound: the boundary F of relational incentives cannot reach locally above (a local perturbation of) a solution E of the HJB equation, with given boundary conditions.

 The proofs of Theorems 1 and 2 show how Lemmas 2 and 3 are sufficient to establish the characterizations.
-In particular, they establish that the boundaries F and F{ε} are smooth and satisfy the HJB equation (10), and derive the respective boundary conditions.
+In particular, they establish that the boundaries F and F{ε} are smooth and satisfy the HJB equation (11), and derive the respective boundary conditions.